JoshDevHub/Chess/README.md

 #### **Load from FEN**

 Another feature that could be nice for players is to have an option to load a new game directly from a [FEN string](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
 On one hand, this wouldn't be too complicated to implement, since my existing serialization with saves and loads already uses FEN strings under the hood.
-But if I allow a user to input any FEN string of their choosing, I'd probably need to do at least some validating to make sure it's a string that won't immediately crash the game.
+But if I allow a user to input any FEN string of their choosing, I'd probably need to do at least some validating to make sure it won't immediately crash my game.

 ## Acknowledgements

 ### The Odin Project
 [The Odin Project](https://theodinproject.com) is an open source curriculum for learning web development.
 This project was done as part of the said curriculum, and the Odin community has taught me, or given me the tools to learn, virtually everything I know about programming.
+I also want to specifically acknowledge everyone in the Ruby channels of the Odin Project discord :heart:

 ### TextKool
 [TextKool](https://textkool.com/en/ascii-art-generator?hl=default&vl=default&font=Red%20Phoenix&text=Your%20text%20here%20) was used to generate the ascii text of the project.

+### Chess.com
+[Chess](https://chess.com) is a platform for playing Chess and is typically where I play.
+My board's color scheme is inspired by one of the board themes on their site.

 ### Lichess
 [Lichess](https://lichess.org) is an open source platform for playing Chess.
-It's Study section, where you can create custom game situations and extract a FEN from them, proved pretty valuable for me testing various aspects of my game's functionality.
+Its Study section, where you can create custom game situations and extract a FEN from them, proved pretty valuable for me testing various aspects of my game's functionality.